CharlotFranssen/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-In this GitHub repository, all code will the gathered which is created during the study period.
+In this GitHub repository, all code and figures will the gathered which is created during the thesis process.